 You may have noticed that the “1” ball was in both of these first two examples.
 However, it doesn't mean it's any more likely to be selected than any of the other balls.
 It's the same likelihood.
 And any sample of five, the first sample or second sample of five, were equally likely samples of five, as was shake #3.

 Now, notice, all five of these were striped billiard balls, not one solid ball in the bunch.
 Is that unusual?
 Sure, it's kind of unusual to happen.

 Unusual samples have an equal likelihood to happen too.
 Just because they're strange and don't happen very often doesn't mean they can't happen.
 In fact, they have the same likelihood as any other selection of five.

-So knowing how to take a Simple Random Sample, which is going to be constantly abbreviated SRS, is important, because most inferences about the population that we do assumes that we collected data in this way.
+Therefore, knowing how to take a Simple Random Sample, abbreviated SRS, is important, because most inferences about the population that we do assume that we collected data in this way.
 So names in a hat is fine.
 In our case, raffle tickets in a bucket, or billiard balls in a hat...that's all fine.

 However, what about the situations where we don’t have the manpower to pull numbers or names from hat?
 There are two other ways to take a simple random sample.
 One way is using a random number generator and the other is a random number table.
 First, we are going to discuss random number generator.